SamniEgwu/Open-Cycle/README.md

 - **Local Impact**: Contributors will play a vital role in addressing waste management issues specific to their regions, making a real difference in their communities.
 - **Community Empowerment**: Contributors will participate in decision-making processes related to revenue sharing and app improvements, fostering a sense of ownership and collaboration.

-By joining the **RICH CYCLE** project, you become part of a global community dedicated to solving one of the pressing challenges of our time—waste management.
+By joining the **OPEN CYCLE** project, you become part of a global community dedicated to solving one of the pressing challenges of our time—waste management.
 Together, we can bring this innovative app to life and create a sustainable future.